OSGeo/grass-addons/README.md

 GRASS GIS 7 rather than 6.
 New contributions should go to the current version.

+The repository was restructured for archival, i.e., it is not meant to be consumed by GRASS GIS 6 in any way except for manual compilation.

 ## How to get write access here

 Read access is granted to the public, write access